Notes regarding analog equipment - shielding and earth

 - see: notices on control cabinet design

-- The shielding should be opened after the entry into the control cabinet, applied and then continued up to the terminal.
+- The shielding should be opened after the entry into the control cabinet then connected and continued up to the terminal.
 At the device it should be contacted again (terminal contact or separate shield coupling).

 - suitable equipotential bonding conductors can be provided